 Figure 1 describes the cumulative distribution functions corresponding to payoffs across our treatments.
-While complete-information treatments generally yield more pronounced "jumps" in the distributions, we see a clear impact of the underlying preferences.
+While complete-information treatments generally yield more pronounced "jumps" the underlying preferences have a clear impact.
 With supermodular preferences, many of the payoffs take one of three values.
-Indeed, when superimposing the distribution of payoffs that would be generated by equally splitting the surplus between agents in the efficient matching (the orange solid line, corresponding to equal masses receiving payoffs of 4, 16, and 36), we see a very close overlap.
+Indeed, when superimposing the distribution of payoffs that would be generated by equally splitting the surplus between agents in the efficient matching (the orange solid line, corresponding to equal masses receiving payoffs of 4, 16, and 36), we see substantial overlap.
 Submodular preferences, however, yield a nearly uniform distribution of payoffs, particularly when information is incomplete.
-With complete information, we do see a substantial fraction of individuals receiving a payoff of 24, an observation we soon elaborate on.
+With complete information, we do see a large fraction of individuals receiving a payoff of 24, an observation we soon elaborate on.
 Furthermore, the payoff distributions corresponding to submodular preferences first order stochastically dominate those corresponding to supermodular preferences.
-This, again, suggests that participants are not
+This, again, suggests that participants are not simply implementing the efficient matching and splitting the surplus in those markets.
+Indeed, the resulting distribution (depicted in the blue solid line, corresponding to one third of the popu-

-14Interestingly, when looking at initial accepted offers in our markets, we see far more equal shares of match surpluses for matches between congruent types in our submodular markets.
+15Interestingly, when looking at initial accepted offers in our markets, we see far more equal shares of match surpluses for matches between congruent types in our submodular markets.
 In the first two accepted offers, equal sharing occurs in over 89% of deals between participants of the same type.
 Nonetheless, even in these additional deals, participants of different types do not split the surpluses equally.
 In particular, low types matching with high types get only 20% of the surplus.
 We provide more details on behavior at the start of our markets' operations in Appendix A.